CANSA TLC Staff Intervene When Young Cancer Patient is Rejected by Community

 Challenges of Living in a Remote Poor Community

-Says Jessica*,”It is hard to take care of a child when you do not have any income, other than a child grant.
+Jessica* said at the time,”It is hard to take care of a child when you do not have any income, other than a child grant.
 In poor conditions there is not always clean running water or ideal conditions to take care of a sick child.

 We have travelled from my village to Vryburg to Kimberley and then to Bloemfontein many times.
 It can take 15-20 hours with all the taxis to travel and be in time to see the doctor.
 The hardest part is to take the only money you have to get to a doctor and then you are left with almost nothing to eat for the rest of the month.